 Please see http://sandrafinley.ca/?p=20712.
 (2018-03-19 Does Environment Minister McKenna KNOW that Natural Resources Minister Carr is pushing nuclear energy in the climate talks, Copenhagen, May?)

-ASIDE: Very troubling: the industry’s proposed move to “SMRs” – – small, portable reactors.
+ASIDE: Very troubling: the industry’s proposed move to “SMRs” – – SMALL, MODULAR, NUCLEAR REACTORS.
 Good luck stopping radioactive contamination of land and waterways if nuclear reactors are dispersed to isolated communities and mining locations, which is the intent.
+Remember the industry’s plans for washing away a large truckload of radioactive waste if an accident occurs in Saskatoon.
+Down the storm sewer; out of sight, out of mind.
+Drama – farcical comedy.

 Your assistance in moving the information to the right places will be greatly appreciated by everyone.